Battle of Middle Fork Bridge Summary

 July 6–7, 1861 — Middle Fork Bridge Battle

 On July 6, Union Brigadier General Newton Schleich sent out advance scouts from Company A of the 3rd Regiment Ohio Volunteer Infantry under Captain Lawson.
 Lawson’s men encountered Confederate pickets of Lieutenant Colonel John M. Heck’s Regiment at Middle Fork Bridge.
-Initially, the Confederate pickets surrounded the Federals, but after a heated skirmish, the Yankees cut their way out, losing one man killed and having five more wounded.
+Initially, the Confederate pickets surrounded the Federals, but after a heated skirmish, the Federals cut their way out, losing one man killed and having five more wounded.

 Later that day, a larger contingent of Federals, comprising the 9th Regiment Ohio Volunteer Infantry, returned and drove the Confederates off, capturing the bridge.